Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 exciting contemporary works as well as beautiful pieces from past periods.

-“DeAlmeida’s tone is wonderfully
+“DeAlmeida’s tone is wonderfully variegated,

-which to display her musical assets.”
+display her musical assets.”
 Fanfare, July/August 2006

-“Ms. DeAlmeida has been
+“Ms. DeAlmeida has been headmistress of

-headmistress of the Pittsburgh Symphony since 1991,
+the Pittsburgh Symphony since 1991, and is

-pliable, soft, but with a lot of strength underneath – a very American quality,
+but with a lot of strength underneath – a very American quality, and I love it.

-and I love it.
-This recital gathers music both contemporary and older, all of
+This recital gathers music both contemporary and older, all of it very fine and

-it very fine and listenable.”
+listenable.”
 American Record Guide, July/August 2006

 Cynthia Koledo DeAlmeida became principal oboe of the Pittsburgh